LuffyTheFox/Glaze/README.md

     Enable the Addon
         Find "Glaze: Protect Image" in the list and check the box to enable it.
         Use Install Libraries button to install python libraries for addon in your Blender.
+        Disable and Enable addon in blender preferences.

     Access the Addon
-        In the 3D View, go to the Glaze tab in the right panel.
+        In the 3D View, go to the Glaze tab (N button) in the right panel.

     Use the Addon
         Click Select Image to choose an image.